HOKA Mach 6 Running Shoe Review

 Forefoot Energy Return

-The forefoot energy return is moderately better but still not particularly exciting in the HOKA Mach 6.
+The forefoot energy return is much better than the heel but still not particularly exciting.
 Runners landing on the front of their foot will experience decent but uninspiring responsiveness.
 This makes the shoe more suitable for general training than high-speed racing.

 Heel Cushioning

-The heel of the HOKA Mach 6 is somewhat cushioned, offering moderate shock absorption.
-While the initial impression might feel adequate, the cushioning compresses too easily, especially for heavier runners or those putting in longer miles, potentially resulting in discomfort or fatigue during extended runs.
+The heel of the HOKA Mach 6 is adequately cushioned, offering fair shock absorption.
+The midsole compresses too easily, however, and tends to bottom out, especially for heavier runners or those putting in longer miles, potentially resulting in discomfort or fatigue during extended runs.

 Forefoot Cushioning

-The forefoot cushioning initially feels comfortable and compresses well.
+The forefoot cushioning initially feels good and compresses well.
 However, during our real-world testing, we observed the forefoot consistently bottoming out on longer runs, leading to a harsh underfoot sensation.
-Thus, although cushioning is adequate for shorter recovery efforts, many runners will notice a significant drop in comfort over extended distances.
+Thus, although cushioning is good for shorter recovery efforts, many runners will notice a significant drop in comfort over extended distances.

 Heel Firmness